 While the highest performing websites are built from scratch for SEO, that doesn’t mean SEO is a one-time thing.
-As you apply this step in your real estate marketing strategy, recognize that you’ll need to maintain it to keep that increased visibility that your website achieves through SEO.
+As you apply this step in your real estate marketing strategy, recognize that you’ll need to maintain it to keep that increased visibility that your website achieves through organic search engine optimization.

 Google often tweaks its algorithm for how sites are ranked.
 Each time it does you’ll need to adapt.
-In addition this, Google begins to ignore websites, even optimized ones, that don’t appear to regularly update the site.
+In addition, Google begins to ignore websites, even optimized ones, that don’t appear to regularly update the site.

 This process of regularly updating the site and adapting to changes is called ongoing SEO.

 One way to consistently update your website is by regularly posting blog articles.
 Blogs are a great way to let a potential client get to know you without feeling like you’re directly trying to sell something.
 The more casual, friendly, and authoritative environment keeps that natural guard that some people have from going up.